tableau/extensions-api/docs/trex_getdata.md

 ### Get full data using the v1.4 library (and later)

 Starting in Tableau 2020.2 and later, where the underlying data could include multiple logical tables, you first need to identify the logical table (or tables) you want data from.
 In previous versions of Tableau, logical tables did not exist.
 When you use the `getUnderlyingTablesAsync` in Tableau 2020.1 and earlier, the method returns a single table.
-You can use this single table identifier to call `getUnderlyingTablesAsync`.
+You can use this single table identifier to call `getUnderlyingTableDataAsync` and `getUnderlyingTableDataReaderAsync`.

 #### 1. Get the logical table(s) using getUnderlyingTablesAsync()